View Upcoming Events

 • Practices Humility: Remembers their roots.
 Listens without interrupting.
 Gives others grace and gratitude and apologizes when they don’t.

-Now, are these the only things you’ll need to know as a leader?
+Are these the only things you’ll need to know as a leader?
 No. So you’ll have to keep learning and growing.
 That’s what leaders do.
 Consider these baseline leadership essentials table stakes.
-If you consistently and conscientiously strive to do the things successful leaders do, there’s a good chance you’ll be in a leadership role for a long, long time.
+If you consistently and conscientiously strive to do what successful leaders do, there’s a good chance you’ll be in a leadership role for a long time.
 Better yet, there’s a good chance you’ll actually enjoy being a leader!

 Related Topics